oshaughnessy/sierramountainll/_pages/volunteers.md

 {: .notice--warning }
 This includes helping with hitting and catching during practice, coaching a base or being in the dugout during games, even working in the snack bar or being a team parent.
-Please see Little League's [Background Checks for Little League® Volunteers](https://www.littleleague.org/university/articles/background-checks-for-little-league-volunteers/) for more info.
+It's for anybody who spends more than 16 hours per month with our youth.

+#### Compliance Notice

+We are required to provide notice like the following.

 In order to be in compliance with [California's Business & Professions Code § 18900](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=18900.),